 One of the most important tools you have as a system administrator is the simple email alert.
 No matter what the problem is, it’s great to have a head start on fixing it before the phone starts ringing.
-In the case of HP servers you can get an email alert so you can replace that failed part in your server before it brings the whole thing down.
+In the case of HP servers you can get an email alert so you will have a head start on any problems that arise.
 It just needs to be set up first, which is not super simple if you haven’t done it before.
 Luckily for you I have this nice little tutorial to walk you through it.

 The first thing I should mention is that there are little differences in the way certain generations of servers (and different versions of the software) handle this process.
 I have used the methods described below on Gen 6 through Gen 9 servers.
 For the most part they are pretty similar, but you may see something on your server that doesn’t look quite like what I have here.
 Keeping that in mind I have tried to point out any discrepancies I have seen and to give you as much information as I can so you can hopefully bridge any gaps you may come across.